latex3/babel/docs/guides/locale-greek.md

 on the fly, the following ‘locale’ counters are defined (see the explanation in the `babel` manual about `\localecounter` and `localenumeral`): `lower.modern`, `upper.modern`, `lower.ancient`, `upper.ancient` (in Ancient Greek, only the latter).
-They aren’t directly configurable and the upper limit is 9999.
+There are some limitations, because they aren’t directly configurable and the upper limit is 9999.

 ## Hyphenation

 _Only luatex_.
 The transform `diaeresis.hyphen` removes the diaeresis
 above iota and upsilon if hyphenated just before.
 It works with the three variants.

 ## Transliteration

 _Only luatex_.
 The transform `transliteration.omega` applies the